itay1313/frontenddogma.com/contact/index.md

 ## Legal Notice

-Responsible for all editorial contents as per §&nbsp;55 II RStV: Jens Oliver Meiert.
+Responsible for all editorial contents as per § 55 II RStV: Jens Oliver Meiert.
 All contents are subject to change.

 Tax ID: 48/157/00835.

-For online disputes as per Art.&nbsp;14 ¶&nbsp;1 Regulation on Consumer Online Dispute Resolution the European Commission provides a [settlement platform](https://ec.europa.eu/consumers/odr/).
+For online disputes as per Art.
+14 ¶ 1 Regulation on Consumer Online Dispute Resolution the European Commission provides a [settlement platform](https://ec.europa.eu/consumers/odr/).

 ### Privacy Policy